Find out how service personnel, veterans and their families can apply for a military medal from the MOD Medal Office.

 - British Forces Germany Medal

-Visit the Veterans UK website for details about the HM Armed Forces Veterans Badge.
+Visit the Veterans UK website for details of how to claim for an HM Armed Forces Veterans Badge HM Armed Forces Veterans Badge.

 British medals policy: how medals are instituted